Spigell/sparky/README.md

 * `$SPARKY-BUILD-ID` - the build number of current project build
 * `$SPARKY-BUILD-STATUS` - the status of the current build

+## Limit plugin run scope

+You can defined _when_ to run plugin, here are 3 run scopes:

+* `anytime` - run plugin irrespectively of a build state.
+This is default value
+* `success` - run plugin only if build has succeeded
+* `fail`    - run plugin only if build has  failed

+Scopes are defined at `run_scope:` parameter:

+      - Sparky::Plugin::Hello:
+        run_scope: fail
+        parameters:
+          name: Sparrow

 ## An example Sparky plugin

 An example Sparky plugin `Sparky::Plugin::Hello` could be found here - [https://github.com/melezhik/sparky-plugin-hello](https://github.com/melezhik/sparky-plugin-hello)